Everything You Need To Know About BAS Tools

 5. Creating Customized Threats with a BAS Tool

-For example, the Picus Security Control Validation platform gives users the flexibility to design their own unique threats, tailored with specific payloads, to test designated assets.
-As illustrated in Figure 4, there's a range of attack actions available for users to construct a Windows Endpoint Security attack simulation.
-Beyond this, the platform also accommodates testing for Linux and macOS endpoints, as well as facilitating various other types of attacks.
+The Picus Security Control Validation platform empowers users to design custom threats tailored with specific payloads to target designated assets.
+As shown in Figure 6, the platform offers a wide range of attack actions, enabling users to simulate a Windows Endpoint Security attack.
+Additionally, it supports simulations for Linux and macOS endpoints, along with various other attack types, providing comprehensive testing capabilities.

-Figure 5.
-Creating Customized Threats for Five Different Attack Modules with Picus Security Control Validation Platform
+Figure 6.
+Creating Customized Threats for Different Attack Modules with Picus BAS

 • Network Infiltration